warroyo/flux-tmc-multitenant/README.md

 *  A TMC custom OPA policy is used to enforce that the tenants kustomizations and other flux reosurces use a service account. this prevents the flux controller from operating as cluster admin.
 This si cirtical in limiting the tenants access.
 *  Enforcing namespace creation through flux allows for the platform admins to overwrite the critical fields to make sure namespaces are created in the right workspace.

+### Clustergroup bootstrapping

+One key element to this setup is how every cluster gets bootstrapped with the right flux config and paths.
+The approach used here is to only enable the TMC CD components at the clustergroup level.
+The typical challenge with this approach is that setting a `kustomization` at the clustergroup level means you cannot override the path per cluster and means everything needs to be the same in each cluster.
+This is not the case in most situations so in order for this to work we need every cluster to be able to override clustergroup configuration.
+This is done by using a combination of carvel tooling, tmc provided information and flux variables injection.
+Here is a breakdown of the process.

+1. when a clustergroup kustomization is created it will point to the folder `clustergroups/<groupname>`
+2. from there two other kustomizations are created `clustergroup-gitops` and `group-apps`
+3. `group-apps` points to `apps/clustergroups/<groupname>` which defines any group level apps that need to be installed. most importantly it installs the `apps/base/cluster-name-secret`
+4. the `cluster-name-secret` app in this case is using [carvel secretgen](https://github.com/carvel-dev/secretgen-controller) to create a secret containing the cluster name from the tmc provided configmap `stack-config` and then using a `secretExport` and `secretImport` to copy that secret into the `tanzu-continous-delivery-resources` namespace.
+5. `clustergroup-gitops` depends on `group-apps` and points to `clustergroups/common/per-cluster` where it creates a `kustomization` called `cluster-gitops` also it uses the flux `substituteFrom` capability to inject the cluster name from the previosuly created secret as a variable for use.
+6. `cluster-gitops` creates a path dynamically using the cluster name to point to `clusters/<clustername>` which allows for cluster specific flux configuration.

+Using this structure we can now set a single kustomization at the clustergroup level and have it dynamically create cluster specific `kustomizations`

 ## Repo structure